prokhorvlg/sunset-astro/README.md

 ## React (front-end framework)

 Muscle memory.
 Astro lets you use any framework, even Astro itself, for components.
-But React is what I know, and lets me easily make more advanced components (be sure to check out the map page, at [sunset-system.com/map](www.sunset-system.com/map))
+But React is what I know, and lets me easily make more advanced components... be sure to check out the map page, at [sunset-system.com/map](https://www.sunset-system.com/map).

 ## Typescript (programming language)